Bergler Energie

 Source: ENTSO-E Transparency Platform, BFE

-Planned: switch of feed-in compensation from the quarterly-averaged reference market price to the hourly day-ahead spot price at the moment of feed-in.
+On 1 January 2027.
+On 27.5.2026 the Federal Council decided that feed-in compensation switches from the quarterly-averaged reference market price to the hourly day-ahead spot price at the moment of feed-in.
+Originally 1.7.2026 was envisaged.
 Electricity is then valued at the same hourly market price in both directions.
 The minimum compensation for systems <150 kW is retained and newly settled as a quarterly premium.
-A transition rule applies until 31.12.2027 for grid operators without smart-metering systems.
+A one-year transition period applies for grid operators without smart-metering systems.

 • Am I directly exposed to negative prices as an operator?